Home / Hotels in London / A penthouse stay at nhow London hotel, east London

 I was in the mood for some relaxing though, so headed back to my room for a drink and some food on room service.

-room service nHow London hotel
+room service cod croquettes at nHow London hotel

 My room service selection of cod croquettes, corn salad and nicoise wrap arrived promptly

-Dinner at nhow London hotel
+nhow London restaurant

 As the main restaurant at nhow London is being refurbished, cocktails and dinner were served in the main space downstairs.
 The food menu wasn’t extensive but contained some interesting suggestions such as a rosemary doughnut, a king prawn bao bun and sourdough pizzas.
-We tucked into roast porchetta and Cornish crab tagliolini which were perfectly acceptable although it will be a great addition to the hotel when the restaurant re-opens.
-The passionfruit martinis were excellent and set us up in good stead to head outside and check out the local nightlife.

 My Cornish crab tagliolini main course